f5devcentral/bigip-automation/level-4/README.md

 > [!NOTE]
 > Notice that the pipeline that runs on Merge Request is different than the pipeline that runs on the `main` branch.

-> [!NOTE]
-> Notice that the pipeline that runs on Merge Request is different than the pipeline that runs on the `main` branch.